apache/doris/docs/en/administrator-guide/resource-management.md

 `port`: The port of the external table, required.

 `odbc_type`: Indicates the type of external table.
 Currently, Doris supports `MySQL` and `Oracle`.
 In the future, it may support more databases.
-The ODBC exteranl table referring to the resource is required.
-The old MySQL exteranl table referring to the resource is optional.
+The ODBC external table referring to the resource is required.
+The old MySQL external table referring to the resource is optional.

 `driver`: Indicates the driver dynamic library used by the ODBC external table.
-The ODBC exteranl table referring to the resource is required.
-The old MySQL exteranl table referring to the resource is optional.
+The ODBC external table referring to the resource is required.
+The old MySQL external table referring to the resource is optional.

 For the usage of ODBC resource, please refer to [ODBC of Doris](../extending-doris/odbc-of-doris.html)